thetek42/empower/README.md

 ## Requirements

-- A compiler that understands C99 or newer.
-Both GCC and Clang are tested.
+- **Supported C standards:** C99 and newer are supported.
+C23 is recommended.
-- An operating system that conforms to POSIX, or MinGW for Windows support.

-Support for other compilers and operating systems will be added in the future.
+- **Supported platforms:**
+  - POSIX: Support for GCC and Clang.
+Tested on Linux with glibc.
+  - Windows: Support for MinGW and MSVC.
+Tested with Wine, but _not_ on an actual Windows machine or VM.
+Thus, support may be a bit flaky.

 ## Usage